EHDS Logical Information Models

 In some cases a choice between data types is allowed.
 In that case, the grouper element is marked with [x] and slices for that element are automatically created for each allowed data type.
 Usually, only one choice out of the options is allowed to be used at any given time.

-Knowing if a block of data is technically included as a reference to another block or physically contained is not possible in a logical model.
+Knowing if a block of data is technically included as a reference to another block or physically contained is not always possible in models.
 In some cases, a reference is most likely, but there are always exceptions, and the line is never clear.
-Therefore, when one model contains other models, the logical model does not define whether it should be referenced or contained within the messaging standard.
+Therefore, when a data type is another model, it does not define whether it should be referenced or contained.

 Available formats